 ADR and Resolving Disputes

-With these definitions in mind, it is important to have a conversation about the use of solve and resolve in alternative dispute resolution practices.
+With these definitions in mind, it is important to have a conversation about the use of solve and the word resolve in alternative dispute resolution practices.
 Because alternative dispute resolution deals with disputes, it can be inferred that the parties in a dispute will likely be attempting to resolve their problem.
 Conciliation, mediation, facilitation, and arbitration all seek to help the parties or the panel identify a solution that will conclude the dispute in the best place possible, even if they do not please everyone.

 Thinking about this distinction, it is easy to identify why it is important to use the correct words when educating future parties and practitioners about the process.
-Many parties are seeking to solve their problems, not to resolve them.
+Many parties are seeking answers to solve their problems, not to resolve them.
 They often see the issue as black and white and do not see that there are a variety of solutions that could conclude the dispute.